⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Intel Foundry

-Revenue from wafer fabrication, substrates, and related products and services.
+Wafer fabrication, substrates, and related manufacturing services.

 🎯 WHY THIS MATTERS